Colombia's conundrum over Pablo Escobar's escapee hippos | DW | 14.05.2020

 Valderrama says an often recounted tale suggests one hippo was captured by the authorities only to escape from a vehicle mid-transit.
 It may be apocryphal, but the vet says it he wouldn't be altogether surprised to see one of these powerful creatures — which can weigh over three tons — making such a bid for freedom.

-With no one knowing quite what to do with them, the semi-aquatic giants have flourished and multiplied, now numbering between 65 and 80 according the local environment agency.
+With no one knowing quite what to do with them, the semi-aquatic giants have flourished and multiplied and now number between 65 and 80, according the local environment agency.
 A recent study from the Humboldt Institute suggests there could be 150 Colombian hippos in the area a decade from now.

+Most still dwell in the lake at Hacienda Napoles, making it an intriguing wildlife stop for backpackers and tourists.
+Others have made the nearby Rio Magdelena home.
+The large waterway is an ideal habitat, allowing them to wallow in the day and then come ashore at night.

 Read more: Brazil's Amazon rainforest has become the Wild West for illegal gold miners